jaimetur/PhotoMigrator/help/0-command-line-syntax.md

              the Zip will be extracted to the folder 'Unzipped_Takeout_TIMESTAMP', and will use the that folder as input <TAKEOUT_FOLDER>.
 Default: 'Takeout'.
 -gofs,     --google-output-folder-suffix <SUFFIX>
              Specify the suffix for the output folder.
-Default: 'fixed' -gafs,     --google-albums-folders-structure ['flatten', 'year', 'year/month', 'year-month']
+Default: 'processed' -gafs,     --google-albums-folders-structure ['flatten', 'year', 'year/month', 'year-month']
              Specify the type of folder structure for each Album folder (Default:
              'flatten').